 TAG produces high-quality oil from the Taranaki Basin, which is sold primarily to Australian and Asian refineries, receiving Asia-Pacific Tapis pricing — typically at a premium to West Texas Intermediate because of its low sulfur content.
-The natural gas we produce in Taranaki is sold into the gas-hungry North Island New Zealand gas market.

 |New Zealand's strong gas demand with tight gas supply makes Cardiff a strategic asset in the heart of extensive infrastructure.|

 A Ready Market with Built-In Demand: New Zealand's Natural Gas Supply Dwindles

 For 40 years, Taranaki's giant offshore Maui Field has dominated the gas market in New Zealand by meeting nearly 90% of demand at costs far below world prices.
 However Maui is in rapid decline.
 The Pohokura gas field came on-stream in 2006, replacing some of the declining production, but there is no doubt that more new gas field discoveries, like TAG's Cardiff gas/condensate discovery are needed soon.
 With strong public resistance to coal-fired power plants, hydroelectric dams and nuclear-power stations, no viable alternative to natural gas currently exists in New Zealand.
 This presents a unique opportunity for exploration companies like TAG Oil to create value when gas demand is at its maximum and energy alternatives are at a minimum.
 We look forward to developing Cardiff to its greatest potential.

 East Coast Basin Production Opportunities